Know And Protect Your Child Custody Rights

 Divorce impacts all parts of your life, from your assets to your insurance policies.
 Divorce proceedings can also have a major impact on any minor children involved.
 As the divorce becomes finalized, you and your former spouse will need to establish a child custody agreement.
 While some people easily decide on an arrangement, other couples need an experienced child custody attorney to help mediate the situation.

 Fortunately, our team at Trevillian Law can help you reach a child custody agreement that benefits everyone involved.
 Our lawyers will sit down with you, learn about your needs and those of your child, and help you negotiate an agreement that works for your family.
 Our Maryland family law attorneys have deep ties to this area, and they are proud to serve families in and around the Severn community and the surrounding areas.
+Talk to us today by calling 410-609-9987 or sending us an email.

 About Child Custody Law